Arts and Science Winter Orientation 2023

 Trish Monture Centre for Student Success (Arts 250)

 The Trish Monture Centre (TMC) is a central space in the College of Arts and Science dedicated to student achievement.
 Visitors to our space at the top of the Arts Ramp (Arts 248 and 250) will find a bright and welcoming place to gather, visit and study with access to computers, wifi, a microwave and coffee pot, and a laptop loaning program.
 Since opening in 2014, the TMC has rarely been empty!

-Students visit the TMC to connect with knowledgeable front desk staff and make appointments to meet advisors for both Indigenous Student Achievement Pathways (ISAP) and the University Transition Program (UTRAN).
-Both programs work in partnership to offer a holistic approach to academic advising that greets students’ mental, physical, emotional and spiritual selves with expertise specific to their student experience.
-For more information, or to register in one of these programs, contact email@example.com.
+Students visit the TMC to connect with knowledgeable front desk staff and make appointments to meet advisors for the Indigenous Student Achievement Pathways (ISAP) , ISAP offers a holistic approach to academic advising that greets students’ mental, physical, emotional and spiritual selves with expertise specific to their student experience.
+For more information, or to register in ISAP, contact firstname.lastname@example.org.